Birth Workers, Magic, Money, Judgement, Community And More

 It is the unseen power of women’s circles, as they always have been.
 When women work together, we make intense, life changing, magic happen.
 Combine this with the mystical power of our bleeding and the liminal space of birth, and others, including those who should be our sisters, who have always been scared of magic, they fear and try to control and to subjugate, what they cannot understand.

-I feel no shame in working to feed my family because we have fallen down a black hole of government support.
+I feel no shame in working to feed my family and support my family.

 This extends into the well meant, but not thought out plethora of free offerings that keep popping into my groups.